 We found out that we will have to move the desk and console table on the walls coming into the living room, but we’ll be able to move the console table to the back of the new sofa.

-TRY BEFORE YOU BUY.
+TRY BEFORE YOU BUY

 Pay attention to the materials as well!
 We already have the same fabric on our old sofa, so we know how it will hold up and how it looks in our space.

 By the way, the slipcovered sofas from Pottery Barn with canvas material wash up like a dream.
 I love the fabric and it has been a great option for us even with little kids.
 I wash it every few months and spot treat any stains and they’ve come out beautiful.
 I have even gotten out red ink pen from the cushions.
+(We have the twill fabric in parchment color.)

-WATCH FOR SALES.
+WATCH FOR SALES

 I usually will watch a large ticket item for up to a year before I purchase, just to see if the price adjusts.
 If it doesn’t go down in a year, then I know I’m not going to get a better deal.

-Go Ahead and Pull the Trigger.
+Go Ahead and Hit “Buy”

 Want to Know When to Splurge vs. Save on Home Furnishings?